aionrobotics/docs/docs/AIONio-getting-started.rst

 8. Verify that the rover is in guided mode by checking the reported mode to the GCS or by trying to move the rover with the RC transmitter (The rover will not move with the transmitter if it is in Guided Mode)

-9. To test if ROS is now controlling the rover, publish the cmd_vel topic.
-Open another terminal, connect to the rover and launch rqt
+9. To test if ROS is now controlling the rover, publish the ``cmd_vel`` topic, to do so open another terminal, connect to the rover and launch rqt
 ::
     rqt